Overview of Patent Law, Trademark Law, and Copyright Law

-One of the most contentious issues within intellectual property is the doctrine of “work made for hire.”
+One of the most contentious issues within the intellectual property is the doctrine of “work made for hire.”
 Within the context of copyright law, this doctrine gives employers ownership rights of copyrighted works that are created by the employee.
 Under the U.S. Copyright Act of 1976, a “work made for hire” is defined as a work prepared by an employee within the scope of their employment or a commissioned work in which the parties agree in writing that is considered “work made for hire.”
-This is where the distinction between an employee and independent contractor is vital since once the employment relationship is established, the copyrighted work belongs to the employer.
+This is where the distinction between an employee and an independent contractor is vital since once the employment relationship is established, the copyrighted work belongs to the employer.
 Alternatively, if it is a contractual relationship, the independent contractor maintains his or her authorship if the contract does not expressly state that the work is considered a “work made for hire” and belongs to the company.

 Employees and contractors should be aware that employers who use their work without the right or permission to do so may be subject to liability for copyright infringement.
 Intellectual Property and employment lawyer Stephen Danz * Associates has over 30 years experience in this matter.
 Call us today.

 We proudly have over 15 office locations including: